NOAA-OWP/SoilFreezeThaw/README.md

 <img width="617" alt="eq3" src="https://user-images.githubusercontent.com/15165757/157316057-3aeffa5e-1b0e-4a29-b34a-12bda5d1e58e.png">

-here, θ, θ_w, and s are the total water content, the liquid water content and the maximum soil moisture content (porosity), respectively.
+here, θ, θ_w, and θ_s are the total water content, the liquid water content and the maximum soil moisture content (porosity), respectively.
 The parameters  Cw, Cice, Cair, and Csoil are the volumetric heat capacities of water, ice, air, and soil, respectively.
 Table?
 The diffusion equation (Eq.
 1) is discretized using the Crank-Nicolson scheme (Ref), which is an implicit finite difference scheme and thus unconditionally stable.

 Freezing-point depression equation